Differential scanning calorimetry: Polymers

 Thermal transitions in (A) amorphous and (B) semicrystalline polymers.
 As the temperature increases, both amorphous and semicrystalline polymers go through the glass transition (T_{g}).
 Amorphous polymers (A) do not exhibit other phase transitions.
 However, semicrystalline polymers (B) undergo crystallization and melting (at temperatures T_{c} and T_{m}, respectively).

 DSC is used widely for examining polymeric materials to determine their thermal transitions.
 Important thermal transitions include the glass transition temperature (T_{g}), crystallization temperature (T_{c}), and melting temperature (T_{m}).
 The observed thermal transitions can be utilized to compare materials, although the transitions alone do not uniquely identify composition.
 The composition of unknown materials may be completed using complementary techniques such as IR spectroscopy.
 Melting points and glass transition temperatures for most polymers are available from standard compilations, and the method can show polymer degradation by the lowering of the expected melting temperature.
 T_{m} depends on the molecular weight of the polymer and thermal history.

 The percent crystalline content of a polymer can be estimated from the crystallization/melting peaks of the DSC graph using reference heats of fusion found in the literature.
 DSC can also be used to study thermal degradation of polymers using an approach such as Oxidative Onset Temperature/Time (OOT); however, the user risks contamination of the DSC cell, which can be problematic.
 Thermogravimetric Analysis (TGA) may be more useful for decomposition behavior determination.
 Impurities in polymers can be determined by examining thermograms for anomalous peaks, and plasticisers can be detected at their characteristic boiling points.
 In addition, examination of minor events in first heat thermal analysis data can be useful as these apparently "anomalous peaks" can in fact also be representative of process or storage thermal history of the material or polymer physical aging.
-Comparison of first and second heat data collected at consistent heating rates can allow the analyst to learn about both polymer processing history and material properties. (see J.H.Flynn.(1993) Analysis of DSC results by integration.
-Thermochimica Acta, 217, 129-149.)
+Comparison of first and second heat data collected at consistent heating rates can allow the analyst to learn about both polymer processing history and material properties.